Parbelaez/ci_fsd_pp4_the_wc/README.md

     * The Author can set a Sub Genre to give freedom of writing to her/his collaborators.
     * The Author must give an Abstract of what she/he thinks would lead the story.
 It should be comprehensive enough to set the tone and the mood of the story.
     * The Author can add an image to the story.
 This image will be used as the cover of the story.
 (Optional)
     * The Author must give a deadline for entries.
+On this first version, the deadline will be set to 1 week.
+But, in future versions, the Author will be able to set the deadline to whatever she/he wants.

 2. Any user with a registered account and access to the story (future feature) can add a comment to the story.
     * The comment can be a normal comment, or a proposal of story continuity (chosen from the *"type"* field).

-3. After the deadline is due, The Author will choose up to 3 writings and publish them indicating her/his preferred one.
-This Writing will immediately have a 10% weight more than the others.
+3. After the deadline is due, The Author will choose the writing that she/he likes the most and re-publish the original writing + the chosen extension.

-4. All users can vote by liking the writings (and can vote for the three of them if they want) for their preferred writing.
-The voting will be open for 1 week.

-5. After the voting period is over, the writing with the most votes (including that 10% weight from the Authors chosen one) will be chosen as the next chapter of the story.
+In the future, this will be a voting system, where the original author will chose up to 3 continuations, and will vote for the one that she/he likes the most.
+Thid vote will have a 10% weight, and the calculation of the wining one will be made based on this 10% + the total number of votes (likes) that each writing has.

-6. The process will be repeated until the writer decides to end the story, or until the story is not voted for 3 times in a row.
+4. The process will be repeated until the writer decides to end the story, or until the story is not voted for 3 times in a row.

 *NOTE:* on every iteration, the Author will decide if she/he would like to add a new chapter to the story, or if she/he would like to end the story.